 If you've been subject to repeated abusive behavior and can document it, consider suing the collection agency.
 But if the illegal behavior was merely annoying, don't bother.
 For example, if the collector called three times in one day but never again, you probably don't have a case.

-If you need think a debt collector has violated the FDCPA when trying to collect a debt from you, consider talking to an attorney to get advice about your options and learn about the merits of a potential lawsuit.
+If you think a debt collector has violated the FDCPA when trying to collect a debt from you, consider talking to a debt relief attorney to get advice about your options and learn about the merits of a potential lawsuit.